 Barba Corsini (1916-2008) & Joaquim Ruiz Millet (1955 – ) both created the Pedrera Lamps, a modern classic.
 Barba Corsini was internationally acclaimed functionalist architect and drew inspiration from German architect, Mies van der Rohe and American architect Frank Lloyd Wright.
 He thought Finnish architecture to be the finest in Europe, praising the style for its simplicity.
 His Pedrera series focused on ‘powerful simplicity’ that was greatly influenced by the style above-mentioned.

-// Joaquim Ruiz Millet (1955 – ) created Galeria H20 in Barcelona in 1989, where he furthered his activities as gallery owner, cultural agitator, curator of exhibitions, and editor of books and design objects.
-During the renovation of La Pedrera in 1991, he discovered the beauty of the great floor lamp (PD2) and rescued it from being thrown in the trash.
-He contacted Barba Corsini in order to relaunch the original designs from 1955.
+Joaquim Ruiz Millet (1955 – ) was Corsini’s protege and works as a gallery owner, cultural agitator, curator of exhibitions, and editor of books and design objects.
+He discovered the great floor lamp (PD2) and rescued it from being thrown away in 1991, during the renovation of La Pedrera.
+His mentor ship under Corsini only started when he contacted Barba Corsini to relaunch the original designs.